sknop/shoe-store/lab1.md

 [kafka.cleanup-policy](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#kafka-cleanup-policy)
 and a [primary key](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint) constraint.
 What do these mean?

+> [!NOTE]
-NOTE: You can find more information about primary key constraints [here.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)
+> You can find more information about primary key constraints [here.](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#primary-key-constraint)

 > [!TIP]
 > The `CREATE TABLE AS` statement does not return since the underlying `INSERT` statement continues to populate the new table.